pdinnen/electronics-shopping-toronto/_toronto_retailers/a1_electronics_parts.md

 phone: "(416) 255-0343"
 ---

 I haven't been here but I'm told it's like Active Surplus.
+Mountains of surplus electronics plus a decent range of new parts, enclosures etc.